← BlogPreparation Strategy

 Preparation is the great equaliser

 Candidates who prepare systematically are significantly more likely to succeed.
-According to Euronews, structured preparation makes candidates 40% more likely to pass — and that's a massive edge in any selective competition.
+Euronews (February 2026) reports, citing vendor data, that structured preparation makes candidates 40% more likely to pass — and that's a massive edge in any selective competition.

 The opportunity is real.
 And the difference between candidates who make the reserve list and those who don't comes down to something entirely within your control: how you prepare.